 He is a graduate chemist (MRSC) and the Chartered Institute of Environmental Health appointed him a Fellow for his research comparing UK air quality measurement and control methods with France, the Netherlands and Hungary for which De Montfort University awarded an MPhil degree.
 He is a Member of the CIEH Environmental Protection Advisory Group.

-David Muir – Chair of Air Quality Committee
+Sarah Legge – Trustee and Chair of the Air Quality Committee

 Robin Lancefield – Chair of Land Quality Committee